Kings Forward Out For Remainder Of The Season

 Feb 19, 2026

 While there were plenty of rumors during this season’s trade deadline of Sabonis heading elsewhere, none of those came true by the afternoon of February 5.
-Another veteran that the Kings were expected to deal, Zach LaVine, has also been placed on the season-ending injury list, leaving the cupboard fairly bare for the remainder of the season.
-Although this means that Kings fans are in for some ugly basketball for the next 26 games, the shining light at the end of the dark tunnel will hopefully result in a high lottery pick from an expected loaded draft class.
+Another veteran the Kings were expected to deal, Zach LaVine, has also been placed on the season-ending injury list, leaving the cupboard fairly bare for the remainder of the season.
+Although this means Kings fans are in for some ugly basketball for the next 26 games, the shining light at the end of the dark tunnel will hopefully result in a high lottery pick from what is expected to be a loaded draft class.

-The big question is, what does this mean long term for the Kings and Sabonis, who has two years left on his deal ($45 million/$48 million).
-While meniscus injuries are serious, with proper rest and rehab, the 29-year-old forward should be ready for the start of the 2026-27 season.
+The big question is what this means long-term for the Kings and Sabonis, who have two years left on their deal ($45 million and $48 million).
+While meniscus injuries are serious, with proper rest and rehab, the 29-year-old forward should be ready for the start of the 2026–27 season.
 However, with the Kings in a rebuilding process, will he fit their timeline?
-With career averages of 16/10/5, he’s too valuable and expensive to be a bridge guy, but likely too old for a team likely looking to build around youth.
+With career averages of 16 points, 10 rebounds, and five assists, he is too valuable and expensive to be a bridge guy, but likely too old for a team looking to build around youth.

 Had he been healthy throughout the season, Sabonis may have been dealt at the beginning of the month to a contender who was looking for a proven inside presence.
 Now the Kings will have to hope that a team that just fell short of title aspirations may be looking for a veteran forward to get them over the hump next season and is willing to part ways with some future youth to do so.